DaurenNope/ahea_replit/roadmap.md

    - Ensure consistent component styling across institution themes
    - Finalize shared component library with theme-aware styling
    - Verify color palettes for each institution that align with their identities
+   - Remove institution selection cards section from institution-specific pages (keep only on main landing page)

 3. **Database Integration**
    - Implement proper database connections